SabeloMkhwanzi/bubbleStreamr/README.md

     <a href="https://github.com/SabeloMkhwanzi/bubbleStreamr/edit/main/README.md"><b>Documentation</b></a>
 </p>

-# EddAlytics - Evmos Dex Dashboard Analytics
+# BubbleStreamr - A decentralized live streaming platform

 Engaging with your audience in real time — we’re talking live streams. we offer you a platform to host and stream your content and everything you need to monetization brand it.